 There are animal sanctuaries scattered throughout Costa Rica, but we loved the Diamante Eco Adventure Park in Guanacaste.
 It has world-class habitats for some of the most amazing creatures on earth.
+Consequently my two students never wanted to leave!
 Students can view and learn about the biology, ecology and natural history of the animals.
 This place really focuses on education and raising awareness for the respect and protection of wildlife.
 Oh, did I mention?
 The kids can check out one of the cutest critters of all- the sloth!

 One of the most striking features of Costa Rica is the country’s emphasis on green technology.
-In 2018, it generated 98% of its electricity for 300 days from renewable sources.
+In 2018, it generated 98% of its electricity for 300 days from renewable sources meanwhile the rest of the world averages a fifth.
 It is a country focused on the future, using rivers, volcanoes, wind and sun to generate power.
 Students interested in this kind of forward-thinking technology and application will find an abundance of resources to study in Costa Rica.

 Plan Your Trip

-Our time is Costa Rica was everything I hoped for and more.
+Our Costa Rica trip was everything I hoped for and more.
 It’s a fabulous place to vacation and a perfect destination for science trips.
-If you want to introduce your students to its incredibly diverse opportunities for learning, call the student travel experts at Kaleidoscope Adventures at 407-345-4899.
-More than 25 years of experience and teachers leading the team means KA will help you plan your Costa Rica travel beyond expectations!
+Above all you’ll want to introduce your students to its incredibly diverse opportunities for learning.
+Click here to get started planning your Costa Rica trip!

 As a leader in the student travel industry for 25+ years, Kaleidoscope Adventures exceeds expectations for student and performance group travel.